Carla Tardif, Family Reach CEO, at the Cancer Moonshot relaunch in February 2022

 The St. Jude’s Controversy: A Look at Why Family Reach Welcomed the Spotlight on the Financial Reality of Cancer

-In 2016, Family Reach responded to Vice President Biden’s Cancer Moonshot by creating the Financial Treatment Program.
+In 2016, Family Reach responded to Vice President Biden’s Cancer Moonshot by creating financial services.
 The first of its kind, the comprehensive approach to financial health brought the non-medical financial burden of cancer to the national stage.

 Just a few years later, the pandemic magnified the need for this kind of program to help relieve financial distress.
 We used to be concerned about the fact that 42% of cancer patients depleted their life savings in the first two years of treatment1 and now we’re seeing patients come to Family Reach with no savings to begin with.